sarumaj/local-flight-map/README.md

 2. Open your web browser and navigate to `http://localhost:5006`

 3. The interactive map will display:
-   - Current aircraft positions
+   - Current aircraft positions and path tracking
-   - Flight paths
    - Aircraft information on hover
    - Real-time updates